 Please see Best Free Disk Cloning Software to Clone a Hard Drive, What are System Partition and Boot Partition in Windows?, how to Setup VirtualHost with SSL on WAMP Server, and How to Remove Quick Access from Google Drive Online.

-How to Clone a Virtual Machine by Copying the Virtual Hard Disk
+Clone a Virtual Machine by Copying the Virtual Hard Disk

 13. Click on Hard Drive in the left panel.
 Confirm the location of the virtual hard disk file.
 Copy the file to your desired location and rename the file.
 On the Actions Pane click on New > Virtual Machine.